Hyuma Hitachi: RISE

-Rise up the ranks

 After amassing a 2–2–1 record in his first five fights, Hitachi was booked to face Masanori Shimada at the fifth iteration of the RISE EVOL series, which was held on February 10, 2020.
 He won the fight by a second-round knockout, flooring Shimada with a right hook at the 1:54 minute mark of the round.

 Hitachi faced Shun Onishi at Rise 149 on May 23, 2021, following a 15-month absence from competition.
 It was his first appearance on a numbered RISE event since his debut in November 2018.
 Hitachi won the fight by a second-round knockout.
 He dropped Onishi with a right straight near the end of the round, which left him unable to rise from the canvas in time to beat the eight-count.

 These two victories earned Hitachi the #7 ranking in the RISE super featherweight division, as well as a fight with the #5 ranked contender SEIDO.
 The bout was booked for the undercard of Rise 152, which took place on October 22, 2021.
 He won the fight by unanimous decision, with scores of 30–29, 30–28 and 30–28.

 Hitachi took a slight step-down in competition in his next bout, as he was scheduled to fight the top-ranked DEEP KICK super featherweight contender Taisei Iwago at Rise 154 on January 23, 2022.
 He won the fight by a second-round knockout, stopping Iwago with a right hook with just three seconds left in the round.